A view into Wildcat Canyon on a recent hike. PHoto Misi Ballard

-The South Platte River, between Lake George and Cheesman Reservoirs, cuts a 1,200 foot deep gorge in the granite formations east of Lost Creek Wilderness, known as Wildcat Canyon.
-This 7.3 mile stretch of the South Platte River was largely spared in the devastating 2002 Hayman Fire and is now one of the only healthy wild habitats in the Hayman burn area for large game mammals, birds of prey, migrating songbirds, and wild trout.
+The South Platte River, between Lake George and Cheesman Reservoirs, cuts a 1,200 foot deep gorge east of Lost Creek Wilderness known as Wildcat Canyon.
+This 7.3 mile stretch of the South Platte River was largely spared in the devastating 2002 Hayman Fire and is now one of the few healthy habitats in the Hayman burn area for large game mammals, birds of prey, migrating songbirds, and wild trout.

-In October 2017, Wild Connections led a backcountry hike into Wildcat Canyon and discovered rampant illegal OHV activity traveling on long-closed roads on both the east and west sides of the canyon and vehicles riding in the South Platte River and Tarryall Creek.
+Rampant illegal OHV activity traveling on long-closed roads on both the east and west sides of the canyon and vehicles riding in the South Platte River and Tarryall Creek continues.
 Vehicles of all sizes are causing deep erosion on the closed roads, creating new illegal tracks across the hillsides, and damaging the delicate streambeds of the South Platte River and Tarryall Creek.
 The noise and air pollution associated with this illegal travel has tremendous negative impacts on area wildlife.

 Wild Connections is working with other stakeholders to devise a permanent solution.
 It will take several years and concerted action but the future of Wildcat Canyon is at stake.